Condition expressions¶

 Note

-When constructing objects like Component on-the-fly, it is necessary to use their version namespace,
+When constructing objects like Component on-the-fly, use their version namespace,

 License expression allowlist¶

-The following expression matches non-internal Components whose SPDX license expression cannot be satisfied using only the approved set of licenses.
-License-with-exception combinations are listed as a single compound entry.
+The following expression matches non-internal Components whose SPDX license expression requires a license outside the approved set.
+License-with-exception combinations appear as a single compound entry.

 1 2 3 4 | |

-When components don't have a license expression, component.resolved_license.id can be used as a fallback.
+When components don't have a license expression, component.resolved_license.id works as a fallback.

 A single license ID is a valid SPDX expression, so it gets the same version-aware treatment: